maarten-pennings/howto/c64mempart/readme.md

 ### BASIC program (`APM`)

-The BASIC program of the Advanced Partition Manager (APM) is only 9 lines.
+The main part of the BASIC program of the Advanced Partition Manager (APM) is only 9 lines.

 ```BAS
 100 PRINT"APM V17,2025JUL05 MCPENNINGS"